-Chinese name: Gu chia chui wha koi (Hokkien), Gu-chhia-chui hue-koi (Hokkien), Ngau-chhe-shui hei yun wang kai (Cantonese), all of which mean “the cross street of Kreta Ayer”.
-The street was so called because it was used as a 'cross over' between Smith Street and Sago Street.
-Hei yuen wang kai (Cantonese), meaning “theatre side street", a reference to its location as being the street located next to the Lai Chun Yuen theatre.
+Chinese names: Gu-chhia-chui hue-koi (Hokkien), Ngau-chhe-shui hei yun wang kai (Cantonese), which all mean “the cross street of Kreta Ayer”.
+The street was so called because it was used as a “cross over” between Smith Street and Sago Street.15 Hei yuen wang kai (Cantonese), meaning “theatre side street”, is a reference to its location as the street located next to the Lai Chun Yuen theatre.16

 Naidu Ratnala Thulaja